Solving the Execution Gap: From Segmentation to Action

 Customer intelligence that changes how teams operate has to live where teams operate.
 In the CRM.
 Updated continuously.
 Accessible to everyone who makes customer-facing decisions.
 Adapting as the business evolves.

 The best analysis in the world doesn't matter if it ends up on a shelf.
 The companies that figured this out aren't choosing between deep analysis and daily execution anymore.
-They're getting both, in the same system, starting in 30 days.
+They're building systems that connect both.

-Intelligence without action is a shelf deck.
+Intelligence without action is a strategy that never ships.
 Action without intelligence is noise.
 The companies connecting both are the ones pulling ahead.

 Tom Zampini, GoodWork